TatuLund/grid-scroll-extension/README.md

 ## Release notes

+### Version 2.3.0
+- Added ColumnResizeCompensationMode to choose between resizing Grid and resizing last column to compensate resizing of columns.

 ### Version 2.2.2
 - Fix: Size adjustment after sorting should be applied only when setAutoResizeWidth(true)
 - Fix: Scroll bar adjustment needs to be handled differently on IE11/Edge